voilacode/AIPR_03_FashionSense/README.md

-# Coreapp: Barebone Framework for Building Projects
+# FashionSense: AI Personal Stylist Application

 ## 🚀 Introduction

-**Coreapp** is a minimalistic code framework designed to serve as a foundation for building other applications.
-Built with **Node.js, Express, Tailwind CSS, and MySQL**, this framework provides the essential features required for authentication, role-based access control, and AI-driven content generation via the GPT Rapid API.
+**FashionSense** is an AI-powered personal stylist application designed to help users make fashionable clothing and accessory choices based on various factors like style, occasion, color preferences, weather, and budget.
+Built with **Node.js, Express, Tailwind CSS, and MySQL**, FashionSense leverages AI technology powered by the GPT Rapid API to generate personalized outfit suggestions.

+The app offers:

+- **Personalized outfit suggestions** based on user input.
+- **Clothing and accessories recommendations** for various occasions.
+- **Weather-sensitive fashion choices**.
+- **Budget-conscious styling options** for every user.

+FashionSense's sleek and responsive design, powered by **Tailwind CSS**, ensures an optimal user experience across all devices.
+With a focus on simplicity, the app makes personal styling accessible and fun for everyone.

 ## 🎯 Features